 - There are sometimes mild constitutional symptoms, such as fever and malaise.

 - A carbuncle starts as a smooth, dome-shaped, acutely tender, painful lesion.
-It often occurs at the nape of the neck, the back, or thighs, and develops into a swollen, painful area discharging pus from several sites.
+It often occurs at the nape of the neck, the back, or thighs and it develops into a swollen, painful area discharging pus from several sites.

 - Constitutional symptoms, such as fever and malaise, may accompany or even precede the development of the carbuncle.